xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ---

+There are many other options that one can use to affect the AMG behavior.
+Some of these can be found below in the Evening Activity section.

+---

 ## Out-Brief

 In this lesson, we have developed a scalable solver for a simple test problem, the Poisson equation.